-The Claremont University Consortium and Claremont Graduate University are committed to providing equal access to academic programs.
-The Claremont University Consortium's Student Disability Resource Center (SDRC) serves as a centralized resource center for support for students with disabilities across The Claremont Colleges.
+The Claremont Colleges and Claremont Graduate University are committed to providing equal access to academic programs.
+The Student Disability Resource Center (SDRC) serves as a centralized resource center for support for students with disabilities across The Claremont Colleges.
 The SDRC works closely with the Disability Coordinators on all the campuses to ensure that students receive academic support services and accommodations to empower them to achieve their academic goals while also ensuring equitable treatment and access to all programs and activities across all campuses.

 Claremont Graduate University offers auxiliary aids and services to students with verifiable disabilities, in compliance with Section 504 of the Rehabilitation Act of 1973 and Title II of the Americans with Disabilities Act of 1990.
 To ensure that individual needs are addressed, students are encouraged to set up an appointment to discuss accommodation needs.